litzinger/queue/README.md

 When choosing which method and how often a worker runs it is important to consider _what_ it is processing.
 If you are running a cron every minute that ends up processing 100 jobs, and each job is long running task, it increases the chance of the job failing.
 Running a worker more frequently and processing a smaller number of jobs helps reduce failures.
+The queue is able to process thousands of jobs a minute (or faster), depending on how resource intensive the jobs are.
+You'll want to adjust how you run the `queue:work` command based on what types of jobs you're processing.

 ### Config overrides